tianpeiyang/PTF_code/README.md

 For Reacher task, requirements (mujoco200, dm_control, dm_control2gym) follow: https://github.com/martinseilair/dm_control2gym

-Due to current DMC does not satisfy our transfer settings, you may need to replace the dm_control2gym and dm_control in site-packages/ of your python environment with directories in ```/pkgs/```
+We notice current DMC does not satisfy our transfer settings, you may need to replace the dm_control2gym and dm_control in site-packages/ of your python environment with directories in ```/pkgs/```

 ## Running Example